piegope/doc/docs/en/rdm/mac/commands/file/preferences/user-interface.md

 Merge credential list with sessions
 		</td>
 		<td>
-Credentials will appear within the list of Sessions instead of in their own vault.
+Credentials will appear within the list of Sessions instead of in their own {{ en.VLT }}.
 		</td>
 	</tr>
 	<tr>